D - F of Recycling

 Large quantities of foil can be recycled at Panda Rosa Metals 01224 820482, email: email@example.com.
 They will make a donation to the Readen Centre for children with learning difficulties based on the value of the foil recycled.

 Unwanted plastic storage containers in good condition can be donated to your local charity shop for reuse.
 Your local school may be able to use these for craft or gardening projects.

 Try to avoid over-packaged products and where possible buy items in recycled packaging.
 Please See Plastic packaging M - P of Recycling.

-Food waste makes up approximately one third of the waste we throw away in our bins so it is important to find alternative disposal methods for this material instead of sending it to landfill.
+Food waste makes up approximately one third of the waste we throw away in our bins so it is important to recycle your food if you can.

-For information about food waste and how you can reduce the amount you throw away please visit: Love Food Hate Waste
+For information about how to reduce your food waste visit: Love Food Hate Waste

 Cooked food, raw meat and fish, bones, bread and dairy products can be composted using a Green Cone food waste digester.
-These are available from Aberdeen City Council at a discounted rate of £10.
-Please call 08456 08 09 19 or 01224 219 281 to request more information on how to order one.
+We have a limited stock of these available free.
+Please Contact the Waste and Recycling Team if you would like one.